With temperatures expected near 100 degrees, firefighters from Tualatin Valley Fire and Rescue are gearing up to deal with heat-related incidents.

 • Wear lightweight, loose-fitting clothing.

-• Avoid big heavy meals & eat lighter meals throughout the day — big meals add heat to your body.
+• Avoid big heavy meals & eat lighter meals throughout the day — big meals add heat to

 Hot temperatures also pose a health hazard to firefighters who must wear heavy, fire-resistant, protective clothing and equipment weighing in excess of 50 lbs. when battling a structure fire.
 This, combined with interior fire temperatures averaging near 1,000 degrees, can result in firefighters becoming dehydrated more quickly.

 Lack of hydration is the primary cause of heat exhaustion and/or heat stroke, a potentially life-threatening illness.
 During this time, additional alarms may be activated on a structure fire in an effort to provide firefighters with a break to re-hydrate and cool down.